 Many recreational drugs have been known to produce DP/ES in those who abuse them.
 Methamphetamine, in particular, is known to be associated with the condition.
 Significant research has been conducted into the association between methamphetamine abuse and DP/ES over the past four decades, to the point that, today, physiologists have a relatively well-developed understanding of the etiology and progression of the associative relationship between them.
 That relationship, and similar ones that result in outright psychoses, has figured significantly in world history.

-Famous cases of amphetamine addiction and less than sane behavior include Nazi Germany’s Adolf Hitler, a vegetarian tee-totaler who, besides shunning alcohol, refused to drink coffee because of its supposed toxic nature, and was said to not even touch women.
-Despite this long list of scruples, Hitler allowed himself to be injected almost daily with methamphetamine by his personal physician, Dr. Theodor Morell.
+Famous cases of amphetamine addiction and less than sane behavior include Nazi Germany’s Adolf Hitler.
+That tragic figure was a vegetarian tee-totaler who, besides shunning alcohol, refused to drink coffee because of its supposed toxic nature, and was said to not even touch women.
+Despite this long list of what he considered to be rational, ethically-based restrictions on some of the most significant facets of his life, Hitler had himself injected, almost daily, with methamphetamine by his personal physician, Dr. Theodor Morell.
 The injections began as early as 1942, and continued afterward until his death in 1945.

 The German experiment with methamphetamine during WW-II proved that it does all those things, but only for a time.
 Then it turns on its users and makes their lives a living hell.

 Methamphetamine does one thing well, and a bunch of other things badly: it is unusually capable of passing through the blood-brain barrier where it induces an increase in norephenephrine and serotonin levels in the brain.
 Thus it elevates mood, making the user euphoric, but at a high cost.
 Unlike amphetamine, it is neurotoxic, and at high doses induces psychosis, seizures and brain hemorrhages.